Catherin12/HeadStartArts/content/post/2020-12-30-echo/index.en.md

 Some students are more comfortable than others in stepping out to offer their ideas first and that is okay.

-## Step 5
+### Step 5

 Describe the volunteer's choices

 {{< vimeo 505731231 height 280 >}}

 Earlier the teaching artist was modeling a range of possibilities in a short amount of time.
-But when we get to this step, she pauses and provides a simple but specific verbal description of choices the student is making with voice and body.
-This is a model of how to notice others without translation - the description is literal and specific. [link to socio-emotional information- link to head start standards] We are preparing the group of children here for the echo performance.
+But when we get to this step, she pauses and provides a simple but _specific_ verbal description of choices the student is making with voice and body.
+This is a model of how to notice others without translation - the description is **literal** and **specific**. [link to socio-emotional information- link to head start standards] We are preparing the group of children here for the echo performance.

-## Step 6
+### Step 6

 Lead the ECHO